CAS Big Data Analytics, Blockchain and Distributed Ledger

 Lectures, practice-based exercises and example case studies, simulations, group work, self-study (preparation and follow-up) and e-learning

 The instruction will take place alongside the participants' work on 10 Fridays (full days) and 10 Saturdays (half days).
+After the contact hours the students work on their final thesis for about 3 months.

 The students will receive their individual timetable at least one month prior to the start of the course.
 The holiday periods are based upon the school holiday periods for the city of Zurich.